-At Orbis and Priority schools we are committed to providing valuable learning experiences.
+We are committed to providing valuable learning experiences.
 We believe that the extended curriculum and educational visits enable us to enrich and ensure all-round provision for all of our pupils.
 In line with national guidelines and adhering to the national guidance as outlined by the OEAPNG https://oeapng.info/about-national-guidance/

 All educational visits are planned first and foremost with the health and safety of the pupils in mind alongside the educational objectives as well as the key questions outlined in the Common Inspection Framework.
-Staff at Orbis Education and Care and Priority Childcare (Orbis) understand that carefully planned and well executed educational trips/visits provide extremely valuable experiences and opportunities for our pupils, enhancing the work carried out within all areas of the school curriculum.
+Staff at Orbis understand that carefully planned and well executed educational trips/visits provide extremely valuable experiences and opportunities for our pupils, enhancing the work carried out within all areas of the school curriculum.
 All visits which take pupils off the school grounds count as educational visits and as such this policy applies in those instances.